-Community outreach is now a division of La Merced, through which team members and contributors can systematically provide assistance to the barrio (neighborhood) surrounding Our Lady of Mercy Church, the Marilac school and the Roberto Clemente Clinic.
+Community Outreach is a division of La Merced, through which team members and contributors can systematically provide assistance to the barrio (neighborhood) surrounding the Church, the Marilac school and the Roberto Clemente Clinic.
+In addition, it is though this program that members of our traveling team develop relationships with the people of barrio, relationships built on mutual understanding, respect and love.

 The barrio is modest and simple.
 Most of the streets are cobblestone, and there are few automobiles.
 An occasional horse drawn cart rolls by.
 Boys play soccer in the streets.
 At stop lights, children sell roasted cashews and trinkets to the occupants of vehicles.